 TRAC2019 will include an excursion to see two shows – the first, curated by Suzanne Bellah at the Carnegie Art Museum is The Imaginary.
 Next, we go on to see The Illusionists, in the Blackboard Gallery at Studio Channel Islands.
 The trip continues to CLU’s beautiful campus to see an exhibit curated by Joseph Bravo, Border Paintings by Rigoberto Gonzalez in the William Rolland Gallery of Fine Art (there will be a reception there, and a short lecture about the exhibit by Bravo.) and Method and Process: Words by Michael Obermeyer and Christopher Slatoff in the Kwan Fong Gallery.
 TRAC2019 will also include a visit to the Carnegie Art Museum.

 The TRAC Invitational show will be held in the hotel, including works by our competition winners and conference participants.

 Thanks to our partner galleries for their participation!
 We couldn’t do this without you!

-Pathos Along a Contemporary Frontier: Border Paintings by Rigoberto Gonzalez – Rolland Gallery of Art and Culture
+Pathos Along a Contemporary Frontier: Border Paintings by Rigoberto Gonzalez – William Rolland Gallery of Fine Art

 Born in 1973 in Tamaulipas Mexico, Rigoberto Gonzalez is among the most accomplished painters currently practicing in the Rio Grande Valley.
 Gonzalez received his B.F.A. from the University of Texas at Pan American and earned his M.F.A. from the prestigious New York Academy of Art.
 His artwork has been exhibited by museums in Sweden, Norway, Mexico and throughout the Southwest United States.
 Rightly lauded for the technical virtuosity of his Neo-Baroque style painting, the artist is most widely known for the provocative content of his work which often depicts disturbing imagery born of the cultural and social context in which the artwork emerges.
 More…